ajablonsk1/EvolutionGenerator/README.md

 ## Introduction

-EvolutionGenerator is project for my IT studies, especially for the java course.
+EvolutionGenerator is my first project for the java course at my IT studies.
 It simulates the animals life and their enviroment.

 ## How it works